It shouldn’t be news to anyone that mental health and physical well-being go hand-in-hand.

 The Tempo is a good fit for people who:

-- Would appreciate a bit of hand-holding into the world of fitness, without dealing with face-to-face interactions.
-They’ll also gain lifelong exercise knowledge that can someday provide enough agency to not need coaching at all.
+- Would appreciate a bit of hand-holding into the world of fitness.
+Tempo’s one-on-one coaching means that you’ll be able to receive a workout plan that is specific to you and your fitness goals.
+You’ll also gain lifelong exercise knowledge that can someday provide enough agency to not need coaching at all.

 - Consider themselves brand new, novice, or intermediate at strength training.
 Not only do the amount and types of weights cater well to these folks, but the huge library of classes and instructor feedback can make all the difference for them.